thenadz/document-gallery/README.txt

 * `comment_count` - Order by number of comments (available with WP >= 2.9).
 * `none` - No order (available with Version 2.8).
 * `post__in` - Preserve post ID order given in the post__in array.

-**Images Option** *(New in Version 1.2)*

-This option will tell the plugin to include all images attached to to a page or post in addition to all documents.

-**IDs Option** *(New in Version 1.2)*

-This is an advanced option intended for experienced WordPress users.
-If this option is used, the plugin will ignore attached documents, instead including all attachments defined by the `ids` attribute (e.g.: `ids=10,2,4,42`).

-*Note: If this attribute is used, the `order`, `orderby`, `images` and other attributes which generally determine which attachments to include or how to order them will be ignored.
-Order is defined by the order the ids are provided.*

-**Localpost Option** *(New in Version 1.4)*

-By default a document gallery only looks at attachments of the page/post where the `[dg]` shortcode is used.
-If you would like to search beyond that local scope, you must set `localpost=false`.

-This option would probably be useful especially when querying with the *category or taxonomy* option, though it can be used with any options you chose.

 **Relation Option** *(New in Version 1.4)*